-- when outsourcing services, such as data storage, debt collection, bulk distribution and mailing, direct marketing, technology support services and obtaining expert help from consultants to improve our services.
+- when outsourcing services, such as data storage, debt collection, bulk distribution and mailing, direct marketing, technology support services and obtaining expert help from consultants to improve our services;

-Our website may direct you to websites operated by third parties (Linked Sites).
-We are not responsible for the content or practices of the Linked Sites or their privacy policies regarding the collection, storage, use and dissemination of your Personal Information.
+Our Website may direct you to websites operated by third parties (“Linked Sites”).
+We are not responsible for the content or practices of the Linked Sites or their privacy policies regarding the collection, storage, use and dissemination of your personal information.
 We encourage you to always read the applicable privacy statement of any Linked Site before using it.

 We take all reasonable steps to:

-- ensure that information we collect, use or disclose is accurate, complete, up-to-date and securely stored.
+- ensure that information we collect, use or disclose is accurate, complete, up-to-date and securely stored;

-- protect your personal information from misuse, loss and unauthorised access; however we cannot guarantee security.
+- protect your personal information from misuse, loss and unauthorised access – however we cannot guarantee security.

-We reserve the right to charge you a reasonable fee for processing your request for access to your Personal Information if that request is onerous.
+We reserve the right to charge you a reasonable fee for processing your request for access to your personal information if that request is onerous.